ActivitySim/activitysim/docs/models.rst

 Work From Home
 --------------

-(**In development**)  Telecommuting is defined as workers who work from home instead of going to work.
+Telecommuting is defined as workers who work from home instead of going to work.
 It only applies to workers with a regular workplace outside of home.
 The telecommute model consists of two submodels - this work from home model and a person :ref:`telecommute_frequency` model.

 The work from home model is typically run after usual work location choice and before the coordinated daily activity pattern (CDAP) model.
 It predicts for all workers whether they